-If you have a community asset that needs to be built, developed or maintained, and you’re looking for between $30,000 – $250,000 this is the fund to apply to.
-Before applying to this fund, we recommend that you pick up the phone and give us a call so we can work out what the best way forward will be.
+If you have a community asset that needs to be built, developed or maintained, and you’re looking for between $75,000 – $500,000 this is the fund to apply to.
+You can apply at any stage of your project’s lifecycle, and we have a helpful diagram (below) so you can work out where your project is.

-Before applying for funding under this fund, please contact us to check that this is the right fit for your project, by calling us free on: 0800 878 720 or emailing us at: firstname.lastname@example.org
+Before applying for this funding initiative, please contact us to check that this is the right fit for your project.
+Call and speak to one of our Community Advisors on freephone: 0800 878 720 or emailing us at: [email protected]z

 To apply for funding, you’ll need to show that your project:

 - Aligns with ECCT’s vision for community facilities, which:

 - Supports access to services

 - Has the right management processes in place